ACT fact sheet

 Accelerate Climate Transition

-The climate emergency and the growing integration of carbon accounting into organisations' strategy show that it is essential toevaluate not only each organisation's GHG emissions, but also its action plan.
+The climate emergency and the growing integration of carbon accounting into organisations' strategy show that it is essential toevaluate not only each organisation’s GHG emissions, but also their action plan.

-In order to improve reporting regarding the action plan, and more generally, the energy-climate transition of organisations, it seems useful to assess which strategy is being implemented and to what extent this strategy is in line with low-carbon transition pathways (outlined for example by the IPCC, the International Energy Agency (IEA) and the work of IDDRI).
+In order to improve reporting on the action plan, and more generally, organisations' energy-climate transition, it seems useful to assess which strategy is being implemented and to what extent this strategy is aligned with low-carbon transition pathways (mapped for example by the IPCC, the International Energy Agency (IEA) and the work of IDDRI).

-It is with this in mind that a new method developed in 2015 by CDP and ADEME, originally named "Assessing low Carbon Transition" (ACT®), was developed.
-To date, ACT® is the only international initiative that creates a framework of "climate accountability" for companies with respect to the2°C objective of the Paris Agreement.
-ACT® is available in two parts: "ACT Step-by-Step" and "ACT Assessment".
-The first allows building a strategy aligned with relevant and ambitious low-carbon pathways, while the second allows its valorisation by assessing its credibility and robustness.
+It is with this in mind that a new method developed in 2015 by CDP and ADEME, originally called “Assessing low Carbon Transition” (ACT®), was developed.
+To date, ACT® is the only international initiative that creates a framework of “climate accountability” for companies with respect to the2°C objective of the Paris Agreement.
+ACT® is presented in two parts: “ACT Step-by-Step” and “ACT Assessment”.
+The first allows the construction of a strategy aligned with relevant and ambitious low-carbon pathways, while the second enables its valuation by assessing its credibility and robustness.

 What are the objectives of the approach?

-"ACT Step-by-Step" and "ACT Assessment" are aimed at companies, investors, consultancies, federations and to a lesser extent public authorities.
-To ensure their adaptability to organisations of different sizes, ADEME and CDP tested the ACT® methodologies with 23 large international companies and 30 French SMEs and intermediate-sized enterprises from the six major sectors of activity.
+“ACT Step-by-Step” and “ACT Assessment” are aimed at companies, investors, consultancies, federations and, to a lesser extent, public authorities.
+To ensure their adaptability to organisations of different sizes, ADEME and CDP piloted the ACT® methodologies with 23 large international companies and 30 French SMEs and mid-cap companies from the six major sectors of activity.

-Today, there are 14 sectoral ACT® methodologies for: automotive, electricity, retail, cement, transport, oil & gas, iron & steel, aluminium, paper & cardboard, construction & property management, construction, glass, chemicals.
-A methodology called " Generic " is applicable to a wide range of other sectors: mining, waste and water management, catering, information and communication, health, entertainment, public administration…
+Today, there are 14 ACT® sectoral methodologies for: the automotive sector, electricity, retail, cement, transport, oil & gas, iron & steel, aluminium, paper & board, construction & property management, construction, glass, chemicals.
+A methodology described as “ Generic ” is applicable to a wide range of other sectors: mining, waste and water management, catering, information and communication, health, entertainment, public administration…

-A methodology called " Generic " is applicable to a wide range of other sectors: mining, waste and water management, catering, information and communication, health, entertainment, public administration…
+A methodology described as “ Generic ” is applicable to a wide range of other sectors: mining, waste and water management, catering, information and communication, health, entertainment, public administration…

-It should be noted that the ACT "Generic" methodology differs from the sectoral ACT® methods by lacking a single unique framework due to the diversity of activities of the companies assessed.
-Unlike sectoral methods that use emission intensity metrics based on physical units specific to each sector (such as tonnes of CO2e per tonne of cement), ACT "Generic" adopts a combination of strategies: use of mixed frameworks, selection among available sectoral frameworks, and, where none apply, application of the Science Based Targets initiative (SBTi) absolute contraction approach to establish decarbonisation pathways.
+It should be noted that the ACT “Generic” methodology differs from the ACT® sectoral methods by lacking a single unique framework due to the diversity of activities of the companies assessed.
+Unlike the sectoral methods that use emission intensity metrics based on physical units specific to each sector (such as tonnes of CO2e per tonne of cement), ACT “Generic” adopts a combination of strategies: use of mixed frameworks, selection from available sectoral frameworks, and, failing that, application of the Science Based Targets initiative (SBTi) absolute contraction approach to establish decarbonisation pathways.

 Does the approach rely on a shared scientific basis?